open/close all folders

 - Mark Dindal's first two movies were not box office hits.
 Cats Don't Dance and The Emperor's New Groove both got good reviews and have cult followings, but did badly at the box office.
 Despite this, he was chosen to direct Disney's first CGI feature following their retirement from 2D animation, Chicken Little.
 Despite doing well at the box office, it got terrible reviews and gained a terrible reputation from many Disney fans.
 He hasn't made a movie since then.
 He has been attached as the director to some movies that came out after Chicken Little, but they've never been made.

-- Blame It On Rio turned out to be the last picture Stanley Donen directed.
+- Stanley Donen was a Hollywood legend known for directing musical classics like On the Town, Singin' in the Rain, and Seven Brides for Seven Brothers.
+However, his career ended abruptly with the 1984 flop Blame It On Rio, the last feature he ever directed.
 The film being savaged by critics upon release was one thing; seriously Troubled Production (lots and lots and lots of paperwork required, terrible weather on location in Brazil and logistical troubles (the goods, food, services arrived late - if at all) was another.
 Donen retired as the film ended its theatrical run and, if that was not enough, a year later he and his wife divorced.
 Donen died in 2019, having never directed another feature film (his last directing credits after that were for the Lionel Richie video for "Dancing on the Ceiling," a musical number on Moonlighting, and the 2003 TV movie Love Letters).

 - Richard Donner was one of the most successful filmmakers during the late 1970s through the '90s with hits like the first two Superman films, the Lethal Weapon franchise, The Omen (1976), The Goonies, Scrooged, Maverick, and Conspiracy Theory.
 After Lethal Weapon 4, Donner took a five-year hiatus from directing and came back with Timeline in 2003, which flopped with critics and audiences alike.
 After helming 16 Blocks in 2006, Donner has since focused on producing instead.
 This also killed the long-anticipated Goonies sequel, as none of the cast wanted to do it with another director.
 Prior to Timeline, Donner barely averted this in the early '90s with Radio Flyer, a horrific Troubled Production that was dumped to a February 1992 release and bombed instantly, and his reputation was only rescued by the box office success of Lethal Weapon 3 seven months later.